-Did you know that Thomas Edison patented the fuse in 1890 when he invented his electric distribution system?
-Nowadays, there are so many different kinds, it’s hard to choose a fuse without knowing the basics first.
+Did you know that Thomas Edison patented the first fuse in 1890 when he invented his electric distribution system?
+Since then, there have been a lot of advancements in electrical systems and many newer safety designs and features have been implemented.
+Nowadays, there are so many different kinds of these little electricity stoppers, it’s hard to choose one without knowing the basics first.

-Fuses are commonly used as electrical safety features in automobiles and many modern home appliances and electronic devices.
-And sometimes, they need to be replaced.
-There are a couple of ways you can tell if a fuse is blown:
+Fuses are commonly used as electrical safety features in automobiles and in many modern home appliances and electronic devices.
+They are typically used in smaller places where a resettable breaker switch will not work, such as under the dashboard in a car or inside a home audio system.
+Sometimes, they need to be replaced if they are unfortunate enough to blow or trip.
+There are a couple of ways you can tell if a one is blown:

 - In many cases, you’ll be able to see a visible gap in the wire or a dark metallic smear inside the fuse if it is blown.
 If you see either, you’ll probably need to replace it as they are typically not repairable.

 - If you are unsure if one is blown, you can test it by using a multimeter.
 By measuring for continuity, you can determine whether or not the circuit is complete or open.
 If you’re unsure how to do this, it’s probably best to call a professional.